Jennifer Lopez and Shakira vow 'empowering' halftime show

 "Life is so fragile.
 And that's why we have to live every moment as intensely as we can," Shakira said.
 “And I think we'll all be remembering Kobe on Sunday.
 And we'll be celebrating life and celebrating diversity in this country.
 I'm sure he'll be very proud to see the message that we're going to try to convey onstage.”

 The singers also want to celebrate women and the Latino community with their performance.
-Lopez noted that the competing teams are both run by women and that two Latinas are headlining the halftime show.
+Lopez noted that for the first time two Latinas are headlining the halftime show.

 "That statement alone to me is empowering.
 When I think of my daughter, when I think of all the little girls in the world, to be able to have that (and) to see that two Latinas (are) doing this in this country at this time, it's just very empowering for us," said Lopez, who was born in New York to Puerto Rican parents.